-3.7.1 Daily Inspection
+3.8 Daily Inspection

-As a best management practice, NIH contractor personnel perform a complete walk-through of the facility each day.
-This daily visual inspection involves looking for tank/piping damage or leakage, or stained or discolored soils.
+NIH contractor personnel perform a complete walk-through of the facility each day.
+This daily visual inspection involves looking for tank/piping damage or leakage or stained or discolored soils.
 If there is an issue, the DEP Director will be notified and other appropriate management personnel.

-3.7.2 Monthly Inspection
+3.9 Monthly Inspection